 Because a personal line of credit is an open-end credit transaction, you can withdraw from your account multiple times during the draw period and only repay the funds you borrowed, plus interest.

 Open-end vs. closed-end credit transaction: What’s the difference?

-Personal line of credit interest rates are variable, which means they are subject to change at any time.
+Interest rates are variable on personal lines of credit, which means they’re subject to change at any time.
 This can make it more difficult to predict your monthly payment and total financing cost.
 However, the bank or issuer must give you advance notice that your rate is changing.

-With lines of credit, you only pay interest on the money you borrow, which makes them a good option if you won’t know the final cost of a financing venture.
+With lines of credit, you only pay interest on the money you borrow, which makes it a good option if you don’t know the final cost of a financing venture.
 Interest accrues as soon as you withdraw funding and will be added to your monthly payment.

 In contrast, fixed-rate personal loans come with a set interest rate and repayment schedule.
 You pay interest on the total lump sum borrowed, not just on the money you use.

 Like most types of credit, when you open up a personal line of credit, you may be required to pay several types of fees.
 Here are a few types of fees you may be charged:

 When shopping around for a personal line of credit, aside from interest rates, be sure to compare the fees lenders charge.

 Flexible in how you can use your funds

 Consistent access to funds when you need them